smartscripts-nl/dynamic-xray/README.md

 ## Use cases

 ### Fiction books
-The user can use DX to keep track for an ebook or an entire series of many characters and things, mark them as important, to see how they are linked to other items, what are their aliases, in which chapters they are mentioned and how frequent, etc.
+The user can use DX to keep track for an ebook or an entire series of many persons and things, mark them as important, to see how they are linked to other items, what are their aliases, in which chapters they are mentioned and how frequent, etc.
 ### Non-fiction books
 The user can use DX for study: to keep track of things in the broad sense, to see how these are linked to each other, in which chapters they can be found and how frequent, etc.